And I was going to talk about a New York Times story from yesterday about how upward mobility can harm you.

 We might never know.

-I'm not gonna be able to get to the immigration thing.
+I'm not going to be able to get to the immigration thing.

 I don't care what happens short of nuclear war.

-I'm not been we'll do it the first thing tomorrow.
+I'm going to, because the immigration thing really is, I'm not going to do it the first thing tomorrow.